diyclassics/diyclassics.github.io/cv.md

 - 2016\.
 "Cicero's Hardest Sentence?: Measuring Readability in Latin Literature".
 Drew University Classics Department.
 December 1. [[abstract]](../ciceros-hardest-sentence){:.cv-link} [[code]](https://github.com/diyclassics/readability/blob/master/Cicero%20Readability%20Final.ipynb){:.cv-link}
 - 2016\.
 "What is PubSyr, or Why I Made a Latin Twitterbot".
 Marymount School Latin Club.
 May 12.
 - 2015\.
 "Taking Latin Prose Comp (By Strategy): A Latin Translation of *Oblique Strategies*.
 Marymount School Latin Club.
 April 14. [[slides]](../assets/pdfs/taking-latin-prose-comp.pdf){:.cv-link}
 - 2012\.
 "Some Poetic and Artistic Frames in Theocritus."
-Co-presented with Carolyn Laferriere.
-Within the Frame: A Critical Metaphor in Art and Literature, The Classics Work in Progress Group, Yale University.
+Co-presented with Carolyn Laferriere. *Within the Frame: A Critical Metaphor in Art and Literature*, The Classics Work in Progress Group, Yale University.
 January 27.

 ### Digital Humanities Workshops

+- 2017\.
+"Exploring Diction and Topics in Latin Love Elegy." *Digital Propertius Project*, Department of Classics, Yale University.
+May 18.
 - 2015\.
 "Measuring Allusive Density in Lucan’s *Bellum Civile* using Tesserae."
-Linked Ancient World Data Initiative Event: Digital Antiquity Coffee House.
+Linked Ancient World Data Initiative Event: *Digital Antiquity Coffee House*.
 Institute for the Study of the Ancient World.
 October 2. [[notebook]](https://github.com/diyclassics/measuring-allusion/blob/master/code/isaw.ipynb)
 - 2012\.
 "Markup Basics: Build an Online CV in 45 Minutes."
 Fordham Graduate Students Digital Humanities Group.
+October 23.
 - 2012\.
 "Eliminating the Handout: Paperless Teaching and the Less-Paper Reality."
 Digital Pedagogy: What Is It?
 How Do You Do It?, Fordham Graduate Student Digital Humanities Group.
+September 25.

 ### Digital Humanities Projects